In the Market: Small Treasury brokers seek reforms as ranks thin

 One of the sources close to a big bank said while their institution wanted diversification in the market, there should be "some standards around who participates to make sure that the system as a whole is safe and sound."

-The SEC, Fed and Treasury did not respond to requests for comment.
+The Fed declined to comment.
+The SEC and Treasury did not respond to requests for comment.

 MARKET DYNAMICS